poolshark-protocol/docs/site/content/overview/glossary.en.md

 The length of the time period the exchange rates are recorded over and ease of price manipulation have a **negative relationship**.
 This means that the longer the time period is the harder manipulation is.

 The cost to finding a TWAP price over a longer time period is that the TWAP will be less reactive to price changes and thus less accurate over a shorter period of time.
 In summary for a given TWAP price relative to chosen the time period length the main dependant variables with a negative relationship are short term price accuracy and ease of manipulation.

-## Fee Tier

-A fee tier is the percentage fee that a taker must pay when swapping with a pool.
-Fee tiers determine the tick spacing as the fee tier is half the size of the each price tick.
-Foor more information please check [Price Ticks](#price-tick).

 <br/><br/><br/>